-Manish work is inspired by a childhood of hardship, social domination, cast discrimination, torture, disease and poverty.
-His sees his work as the voice of the speechless which he tries to represent in a contemporary way.
+Manish work is inspired by a childhood of hardship, social domination, cast discrimination and poverty.
+He sees his work as the voice of the speechless which he tries to represent in a contemporary way.
 In life he has struggled to exist within the traditional social boundaries, the discrimination in society and the traditional perspective of cast still dominant in Nepal today, especially within the lives of ‘the untouchables.’

 The Rise of the Collateral is a series of works made as part of the residency he was awarded by Kathmandu Contemporary Arts Centre (KCAC) in September 2011.
 The centre has been providing residency grants to local and visiting artists since 2009 and Director Thapa is a co-founder of KCAC.